 Section Three - Assignment Policies and Procedures

-Assignments are processed based on date of prepayment and application.
+Tennessee Tech accepts student applications for housing beginning October 1 through August 7 proceeding the academic year for when the housing is sought.
+Housing is assigned on a first come first serve basis, using the date on which Tennessee Tech received a completed application.
+A reservation deposit of $100 is due at the time of application, which is applied to the housing fee.
 Every effort is made to provide students with a room and/or roommate choice.
 Students who are currently living on campus receive priority only during the re-application/room selection process in March.
 Since assignments are made based on date of application, there is no guarantee roommate preferences will be honored when mutually requested.
 Only the student(s) to whom a room is assigned may reside there.

 Cancellation of Housing Application/License Agreement

 Written notification is required to cancel an active housing application.
 Please review the residency requirement information prior to requesting your housing application to be canceled.
 All such requests for release must be submitted in writing to the Office of Residential Life.

 Resident students will be given an opportunity in November of each year to notify the Office of Residential Life of his/her plans for the upcoming spring semester.
 Fall semester only residents can request his/her agreement to be extended to the upcoming spring semester.
 This request authorizes the Office of Residential Life to extend your current license agreement and commits you to the paying of rent for the spring semester.